 The intervention could be in the form of a Fixed Penalty Notice.
 Any pupil at Swanton Morley VC Primary School who meets either of the criteria, will be referred to the Local Authority for action to be considered.

 If a Fixed Penalty Notice is issued it is a fine of £60 per parent per child which must be paid in one payment in 21 days.
 If unpaid, a further invoice for £60 per parent per child is issued; both individual invoices would then have to be paid making a total payment of £120 in 28 days.
 You should be aware that failure to pay the total amount within the timescale will result in legal action being taken.

-I hope we can count on your support in this matter, please do not hesitate to contact me if you have any questions.
+We count on your support in this matter.
+Please do not hesitate to contact us if you have any questions.